-East Diamond is the pristine anchorage of the group: a spectacular bay offers excellent protection from south thru to north east winds, and a little shelter from northerly and south westerlies.
-The chart number AUS614 is detailed and is very accurate.
+East Diamond is the pristine anchorage of the group: a spectacular bay offers excellent protection from south thru to northeast winds and a little shelter from northerly and south-westerlies.
+Chart number AUS614 is detailed and is very accurate.

 The Islet was superb for observing turtles and sea birds.
-Hundreds of turtles each night crawled up the beach to lay their eggs, and marine birds were everywhere.
+Each night, hundreds of turtles crawled up the beach to lay their eggs, and marine birds were everywhere.
 I have never seen so many Lesser frigate birds, about 2000, and

-It’s possible to climb the navigation tower, and the bird’s-eye view gave us an excellent islet prospective.
+It’s possible to climb the navigation tower, and the bird’s-eye view gave us an excellent islet perspective.

-We had a few scuba dives, mostly on a bommie that rose from 42 me, and was situated about 800 meters from the island.
-No schools of snapper or jacks here, but a good smattering of Chevron Barracuda, Grey Whaler, and White Tip reef sharks; big Dog Tooth Tuna could be seen circling.
+We had a few scuba dives, mostly on a bommie that rose from 42m and was situated about 800 meters from the island.
+There are no schools of snapper or jacks here…could see a good smattering of Chevron Barracuda, Grey Whaler, and White Tip reef sharks; big Dog Tooth Tuna could be seen circling.
 A superb swim through cave was home to some of the best Gorgonian Fan Coral I’ve seen, and I noticed a couple of Nudibranch.
-Not a bad spot, but unfortunately this was the only obvious deep water bommie about.
+Not a bad spot, but unfortunately, this was the only obvious deepwater bommie about.

 Snorkelling around the main reef was OK but not outstanding.
 Always plenty of Turtles.
-One male turtle was very enthusiastic about mating with me, and I ended up holding it away with my hand on his head; as if saying “pull your head in mate, wrong species!”
-Little reef sharks were numerous, but our favourite sharks were the docile curious Tawny Sharks.
+One male turtle was very enthusiastic about mating with me, and I ended up holding it away with my hand on his head; as if saying, “pull your head in, mate, wrong species!”
+Little reef sharks were numerous, but our favourite sharks were the docile, curious Tawny Sharks.
 They were no doubt well fed from multitudes of local crustaceans, who would have to be the most successful animal group on the islets.
-The beach was covered with thousands of Hermit crabs and scampering about the water’s edge were a multitude Rock crabs.
+The beach was covered with thousands of Hermit crabs, and scampering about the water’s edge were a multitude of Rock crabs.